 Why Should Greyhounds Wear Muzzles?

-Greyhounds that are still of racing age should wear a muzzle to prevent them from getting too carried away with their chase instinct.
+Greyhounds still of racing age should wear a muzzle to prevent them from getting too carried away with their chase instinct.
 Although they aren’t aggressive with people, they may feel too excited after a race and take playing too far.

 Muzzles are a great way to minimize the licking and biting of stitches or wounds after an accident or veterinary treatment.
-They’re an alternative to the cone collars that you see other dogs wearing.
+They’re an alternative to the cone collars you see other dogs wearing.

 To keep that slim physique, greyhounds have to have a particular diet.
-While you’re out on a walk, they might be tempted by junk food, trash, or items that they absolutely shouldn’t eat that they find scattered around on the floor.
+While you’re out on a walk, they might be tempted by junk food, trash, or items they absolutely shouldn’t eat that they find scattered around on the floor.

 A muzzle prevents them from eating things that they shouldn’t.

-If your greyhound wants to play, a muzzle ensures that they don’t get too carried away with other dogs (especially small ones) and gives other owners peace of mind.
+If your greyhound wants to play, a muzzle ensures they don’t get too carried away with other dogs (especially small ones) and gives other owners peace of mind.

 Muzzles can help significantly with training.
 When you first take a greyhound into your home, they may not be aware of home etiquette.